ligato/docs/docs/tutorials/04_kv-store.md

 # __Tutorial etcd troubleshooting__

-You might encounter the following if the tutorial code does not run to completion properly.
+You might encounter the following problems if the tutorial code does not run to completion properly.

 !!!
 Error
     `etcd.conf` is not present in the tutorial folder